The University of Newcastle

 Elective pathways: All University of Newcastle Engineering (Honours) programs facilitate the study of a wide range of elective pathways to customise our students' learning experience.
 These can deepen or broaden the knowledge base of the core program, depending on the student's desires and interests.
-Visit the University of Newcastle website.

-Professional recognition: Professional recognition through Engineers Australia qualifies you as a professional engineer who can work almost anywhere in the world.
+Professional recognition through Engineers Australia qualifies you as a professional engineer who can work almost anywhere in the world.

-Practical experience: All University of Newcastle engineering students must complete 12 weeks of professional practice during their degree.
+All University of Newcastle engineering students must complete 12 weeks of professional practice during their degree.
 Through your work placement, you’ll build important professional networks and put your learning into practice.

 Assumed knowledge: Mathematics Advanced (Band 5 or above).
 Applicants who have achieved less than Band 5 may need additional study and/or assistance to successfully complete the mathematics requirement of the program.

 Recommended studies: Mathematics Extension 1 or higher, any 2 units of science.
 Applicants who have not studied science are encouraged to take a bridging course.
+Bridging and enabling courses.

-If you completed higher education or partial higher education studies your grade point average can be converted to a selection rank to be used for admission purposes: visit the University of Newcastle website.
+If you completed higher education or partial higher education studies your grade point average can be converted to a selection rank to be used for admission purposes.

-If you studied vocational education and training, the type of qualification, whether or not you completed it, and if it was graded or competency-based, will all be taken into consideration to assess your eligibility for admission: visit the University of Newcastle website.
+If you studied vocational education and training, the type of qualification, whether or not you completed it, and if it was graded or competency-based, will all be taken into consideration to assess your eligibility for admission.

-If you haven't completed any formal secondary, VET or higher education studies we offer a range of options to get you on the pathway to your dream degree: visit the University of Newcastle website.
+If you haven't completed any formal secondary, VET or higher education studies we offer a range of options to get you on the pathway to your dream degree.

 If you have already successfully undertaken relevant study at another higher education institution or from the TAFE/VET sector, you may be granted credit on enrolment in a program.
 This is in addition to using that study to help determine your rank and eligibility to enter a program at the University of Newcastle.
-Visit the University of Newcastle website.

 Courses are added and cancelled throughout the admissions year and course details are subject to change.
-Check the course search regularly.
+Check the UAC course search regularly.

 Review of programs

 The academic content of all programs is subject to routine review.
-For up-to-date details, visit the University of Newcastle website.
+For up-to-date details, visit University of Newcastle degrees.

 Applicants should note that under the revised Australian Qualifications Framework some programs with honours are four-year programs available with direct entry.
 Other programs are three-year bachelor degree programs.
 Meritorious students have the option to apply for an additional one-year end-on honours component after graduation.
 Check the course descriptions carefully.